-At the Annual Board Meeting in February, 2015 the Home Dialyzors United Board welcomed new board members and voted on officers.
+The Home Dialyzors United Board was updated on August 1, 2018.
 These members represent all facets of the dialysis community and are dedicated to working tirelessly for you: